 FANTASY

-My kids and I are big fans of this series.
+My kids and I are big fans of this fantasy series.
 Do you know about familiars?
 They are the magical animal companions to wizards.
-And in this first story, the kids and their familiars must save the world when the wizards’ powers are taken away.
-A great series for kids who love animals and magical adventures.
+And, in this first story, the kids and their familiars must save the world when the wizards’ powers are taken away.
+Great books for 4th graders who love animals and magical adventures.

 Liberty Porter, First Daughter by Julia DeVillers